schemapress/Schema/readme.txt

 = 1.6.9.8.2 =
 * Fixed typos when return false in a couple of functions.
 * Removed the Auto Featured Image feature, it was causing several issues.
-* Removed class_settings.php file, which was not used in the plugin.
+* Removed class-settings.php file, which was not used in the plugin.
 * Reverted all changes made in version 1.6.9.8 back, since issue has been solved!
+* Updated readme.txt file to include GPL license details.

 = 1.6.9.8.1 =
 * Reverted back all changes made in version 1.6.9.8, since it breaks!